brickblock-io/employee-handbook/README.md

 #### Limits

 Management will set the limits per employee.
-It completely depends on your role.
+It entirely depends on your role.
-If you're a Business Developer that's travelling a lot, then you'll need a higher limit than somebody that spends most of their time in the office or working remotely.
+If you're a Business Developer that's traveling a lot, then you'll need a higher limit than somebody that spends most of their time in the office or working remotely.
-Just talk to your maanger to figure out the right limit for you.
+Just talk to your manager to figure out the right limit for you.

 #### Pleo Expense Policy